ScriptedAlchemy/webpack-external-import/README.md

 Type: `Object`<br>
 Default: `{}`

 A cache of key/value pairs to used to seed the manifest.
-This may include a set of [custom key/value](https://developer.mozilla.org/en-US/Add-ons/WebExtensions/manifest.json) pairs to include in your manifest, or may be used to combine manifests across compilations in [multi-compiler mode](https://github.com/webpack/webpack/tree/master/examples/multi-compiler).
+This may include a set of [custom key/value](https://developer.mozilla.org/en-US/Add-ons/WebExtensions/manifest.json) pairs to include in your manifest or may be used to combine manifests across compilations in [multi-compiler mode](https://github.com/webpack/webpack/tree/master/examples/multi-compiler).
 To combine manifests, pass a shared seed object to each compiler's ManifestPlugin instance.

 ### `options.filter`